mebeim/aoc/2021/README.md

 [Problem statement][d06-problem] — [Complete solution][d06-solution] — [Back to top][top]

 ### Part 1

 Lanternfish.
 Amazing creatures, aren't they?
 I always found them fascinating.
 Today's puzzle asks us to track the evolution of a population of fish.
-We know each fish produces a new one each 7 days.
+We know each fish produces a new one every 7 days.
 We can interpret this as the fish having a "timer" of days left until reporoduction starting at 6 and going down to 0; once at 0, the next day the fish will give birth to a new one and reset its timer to 6.